In case you didn’t know, there’s a lake up here. A big lake. And Lake Tahoe water sports are the thing to do.

 We know—how unexpected.
 A beautiful, clear lake that you can splash around into your heart’s content, along with plenty of other activities.

-At South Lake Tahoe you could water ski, perhaps reenacting the infamous Fonzie-jumping-the-shark episode of Happy Days.
-Or be a little more X-Games-y and try wakeboarding.
-Maybe take a standup paddle boarding lesson and glide across the lake’s surface with dignity.
+Lake Tahoe water sports include water skiing, and perhaps reenacting the infamous Fonzie-jumping-the-shark episode of Happy Days.
+Or you can be a little more X-Games-y and try wakeboarding.
+Maybe take a standup paddleboarding lesson and glide across the lake’s surface with dignity.

-Not predatory enough?
-Go fishing!
-With visibility to 75 feet below its surface, Lake Tahoe is home to more fish than you can shake a pole at.
+If these water sports are not predatory enough, you can go fishing!
+With visibility to 75 feet below its surface, Lake Tahoe fishing is a favorite of both locals and visitors and Lake Tahoe is home to more fish than you can shake a pole at.
 Just be on the lookout for Tahoe Tessie—the dragon-dinosaur that is rumored to swim in Tahoe’s depths.
 ‘Cause if you see her, you’ll have one awesome “one that got away” story.

-Whatever kind of aquatic adventure you embark on, finish up with a South Lake Tahoe tradition: tacos at Regan beach.
+Whatever kind of Lake Tahoe water sports you embark on, finish up with a South Lake Tahoe tradition: tacos at Regan beach.
 If anyone looks at you funny when you’re stuffing tacos in your mouth, just nod your head sagely and tell them “it’s restorative.”